-We will employ a disciplined approach in selecting investments that meet the long-standing, consistent, value-oriented investment criteria employed by the Investment Adviser.
+We employ a disciplined approach in selecting investments that meet the long-standing, consistent value-oriented investment criteria employed by the Investment Adviser.
 Our value-oriented investment philosophy focuses on preserving capital and ensuring that our investments have an appropriate return profile in relation to risk.
-When market conditions make it difficult for us to invest according to our criteria, we will be highly selective in deploying our capital.
-We believe our approach will enable us to build an attractive investment portfolio that meets our return and value criteria over the long-term.
+When market conditions make it difficult for us to invest

 We believe it is critical to conduct extensive due diligence on investment targets.
-In evaluating new investments we, through the Investment Adviser, will conduct a rigorous due diligence process that draws from the Investment Adviser's experience, industry expertise and network of contacts.
+In evaluating new investments we, through our Investment Adviser, conduct a rigorous due diligence process that draws from our Investment Adviser's experience, industry expertise and network of contacts.
 Among other things, our due diligence is designed to ensure that each prospective portfolio company will be able to meet its debt service obligations.
-See "Business-Investment Selection Criteria" for more information.
+See "Business - Investment Selection Criteria" for more information.

-In addition to engaging in extensive due diligence, the Investment Adviser will seek to reduce risk by focusing on businesses with:
+In addition to engaging in extensive due diligence, our Investment Adviser seeks to reduce risk by focusing on businesses with:

-- strong competitive positions; - positive cash flow that is steady and stable; - experienced management teams with strong track records; - · potential for growth and viable exit strategies; and - capital structures offering appropriate risk-adjusted terms and covenants.
+strong competitive positions;

+positive cash flow that is steady and stable;

+experienced management teams with strong track records;

+potential for growth and viable exit strategies; and

+capital structures offering appropriate risk-adjusted terms and covenants.

-Ability to Source and Evaluate Transactions through the Investment Adviser's Research Capability and Established Network
+c) Ability to Source and Evaluate Transactions through our Investment Adviser's Research Capability and Established Network

-The management team of the Investment Adviser has long-term relationships with financial sponsors, management consultants and management teams that we believe will enable us to evaluate investment opportunities effectively in numerous industries, as well as provide us access to substantial information concerning those industries.
-We will identify potential investments both through active origination and through dialogue with numerous financial sponsors, management teams, members of the financial community and corporate partners with whom the professionals of the Investment Adviser have long-term relationships.
+The management team of the Investment Adviser has long-term relationships with financial sponsors, management consultants and management teams that we believe enable us to evaluate investment opportunities effectively in numerous industries, as well as provide us access to substantial information concerning those industries.
+We identify potential investments both through active origination and through dialogue with numerous financial sponsors, management teams, members of the financial community and corporate partners with whom the professionals of our Investment Adviser have long-term relationships.

-Flexible Transaction Structuring
+d) Flexible Transaction Structuring

-We intend to be flexible in structuring investments and tailoring investments to meet the needs of a company while also generating attractive risk-adjusted returns.
-We can invest in any part of a capital structure and the Investment Adviser has extensive experience in a wide variety of securities for leveraged companies throughout economic and market cycles.
+We are flexible in structuring investments and tailor investments to meet the needs of a company while also generating attractive risk-adjusted returns.
+We can invest in any part of a capital structure and our Investment Adviser has extensive experience in a wide variety of securities for leveraged companies throughout economic and market cycles.

-The Investment Adviser will seek to minimize the risk of capital loss without foregoing potential for capital appreciation.
-In making investment decisions, we will seek to invest in companies that we believe can generate positive risk-adjusted returns.
+Our Investment Adviser seeks to minimize the risk of capital loss without foregoing potential for capital appreciation.
+In making investment decisions, we seek to invest in companies that we believe can generate positive risk-adjusted returns.

-We believe that the in-depth coverage and experience of the Investment Adviser will enable us to invest throughout various stages of the economic and market cycles and provide us with ongoing market insights in addition to a significant investment sourcing engine.
+We believe that the in-depth coverage and experience of our Investment Adviser will enable us to invest throughout various stages of the economic and market cycles and to provide us with ongoing market insights in addition to a significant investment sourcing engine.

-Longer Investment Horizon with Attractive Publicly Traded Model
+e) Longer Investment Horizon with Attractive Publicly Traded Model

 Unlike private equity and venture capital funds, we are not subject to standard periodic capital return requirements.
 Such requirements typically stipulate that funds raised by a private equity or venture capital fund, together with any capital gains on such invested funds, can only be invested once and must be returned to investors after a pre-agreed time period.
-We believe that our flexibility to make investments with a long-term view and without the capital return requirements of traditional private investment vehicles will enable us to generate attractive returns on invested capital and to be a better long-term partner for our portfolio companies.
+We believe that our flexibility to make investments with a long-term view and without the capital return requirements of traditional private investment vehicles enables us to generate attractive returns on invested capital and to be a better long-term partner for our portfolio companies.